grasingerm/polya-mcmc/README.md

 develop and illustrate principles which can be incorporated into better, more practical, and more mature MCMC codes.

+## Getting started
+This research code is written in the [julia language!](https://julialang.org).
+Once julia is installed, you can install the modules that this code depends on by running

+    julia install_dependencies.jl

+in the root directory of this project.

 ## Examples
 ### refl-ex1.jl
 This example is a 1 DOF system with a reflection symmetry.